 The GZE-1 can be operated with its exterior buttons or remotely with the Pro Trek WSD-F20 Smart Outdoor Watch, a Bluetooth-connected smartphone, or optional remote controls.
 The GZE-1 shoots up to 6 MP (3008 x 2256) for still images and up to full HD (1920×1080 at 30 fps) for movies.
 The stereo microphone features wind-noise reduction.
 The sensor is a 1/2.3 CMOS and the lens aperture is f/2.8.
 Battery life is estimated at 1 hour 35 minutes when shooting FHD video.
 Other support includes microSD, micro USB, and 802.11b/g/n Wi-Fi.
 For full technical specifications visit casio.jp.

-So far the G’z EYE GZE-1 has only been announced for a Japan release and the price has not been revealed yet.
+So far the G’z EYE GZE-1 has only been announced for a Japan release.
 A wrist-mountable remote control, LCD control, tripod screw mount with carabiner, stabilizing mount, multi-angle stick, and a chest harness will also be available.

 Casio G’z EYE GZE-1 Promotional Video (Japanese):